liip/LiipDoctrineCacheBundle/README.md

         namespaces:
             # name of the service (aka liip_doctrine_cache.ns.foo)
             foo:
-                # cache namespace is "ding"
+                # cache namespace is "ding", this is optional
                 namespace: ding
                 # cache type is "apc"
                 type: apc
-            # name of the service (aka liip_doctrine_cache.ns.foo) and namespace
+            # name of the service (aka liip_doctrine_cache.ns.lala) and namespace
             lala:
                 # cache type is "apc"
                 type: apc
             # name of the service (aka liip_doctrine_cache.ns.bar)
             bar:
-                # cache namespace is "ding"
+                # cache namespace is "dong"
-                namespace: ding
+                namespace: dong
                 # cache type is "memcached"
                 type: memcached
                 # name of a service of class Memcached that is fully configured (optional)